OmriKaduri/MAPF-Classification/classification/src/README.md

 Currently the exploration contains:
 1. Generating histograms of the running time for each algorithm
-2. Generating histograms of the rankings for each algorithm *rankings* are the relative ranking for each MAPF problem, i.e. at a given problem MA-CBS might be ranked 1, Basic-CBS 2, ICTS 3, EPEA* 4, A* 5.
+2. Generating histograms of the rankings for each algorithm *rankings* are the relative ranking for each MAPF problem, i.e. at a given problem MA-CBS might be ranked 1, CBS-H 2, Basic-CBS 3, ICTS 4, EPEA* 5, A* 6.

 ```python
 from src.mapf_eda import MapfEDA